ejoygithub/othello-app/README.md

 # my-apps

-Created this file for making a baranch.
+Created this file for trying to use a baranch.